kwalski/mysql-redis/readme.md

 - `HashTypes.full`

 `caching` can be
+- `Caching.CACHE` to get data from Redis if available, else mysql
--- Caching.CACHE  (to get data from Redis when available) -- Caching.SKIP (to get results from mysql, do not save to redis) -- Caching.REFRESH (to get result from mysql and save to redis)
+- `Caching.SKIP` to get data from mysql, do not save to redis
+- `Caching.REFRESH` to get data from mysql and save to redis

+Options can be specified when creating mysqlRedis instance or overriden at the time of query.
+At query time, you can also provide a custom hash as *cacheOptions.hash* (ignores hashType if specified)

 ```
 const mysqlRedis = new MysqlRedis(